 High-quality stocks that pay dividends may potentially help to boost your total return when stock prices are falling.

 You may also want to consider a fiduciary account—which means it's overseen by an outside party for the owner's benefit—that is professionally managed.
 Some mutual funds, for instance, have investment teams that actively manage fund portfolios, responding to market conditions and rebalancing as needed.
 (This is in contrast to passive investing, in which a group of stocks is tied to a particular index that, as a whole, has outperformed the market.)
 When markets are challenging, professionally managed funds could potentially outperform passively managed funds.
-“Active managers are often more conservative and do the research to find the companies that represent real value, whereas in index funds poor-quality companies can be lumped in with the good,” says Giorgi.
+“Active managers do the research to look for companies that represent real value, whereas in index funds more risky companies or companies of poorer quality can be lumped in with the good,” says Giorgi.

 Rebalance your portfolio.
 Over the course of a long bull market, your equities can appreciate or depreciate more quickly than your bond or cash holdings, throwing your portfolio out of alignment with your preferred asset allocation.
 Consider this an opportunity to address any imbalances that may have occurred.
 If equities make up too large a portion of your investments, for instance, now may be the time to consider selling some stocks and moving that money into cash equivalents or bonds, depending on market conditions and your particular situation.